bramkuijper/bramkuijper.github.io/mcelreath_boyd/index.md

 ## Sessions
 We meet online using [Microsoft Teams](https://products.office.com/en-gb/microsoft-teams/download-app).
 By now, you should have received a link to the meeting, but let me know if you haven't received it / still want to join.

 If you do not know how to use the chat function and the whiteboard, please read the manual on [Microsoft Teams](https://www.exeter.ac.uk/it/teams/).
-You might want to mute your microphone when joining and unmute when you have something to say.
+You might want to mute your microphone when joining the session.

 We aim for one chapter per week (except for the starter session), but we can adjust if necessary.

+### Session dates and times:
+1. Thu April 16 1200 - 1300: chapter 1 - 1.4.
+2. Wed April 22: 1000 - 1200 (*provisional, TBC April 16*), chapter 1.5 - chapter 1 end (page 36) and try to make at least 2 of the problems
+3. Wed April 29: 1000 - 1200 (*provisional, TBC April 16*), chapter 2
+4. Wed May 6: 1000 - 1200 (*provisional, TBC April 16*), chapter 3
+5. Wed May 13: 1000 - 1200 (*provisional, TBC April 16*), chapter 4
+6. Wed May 20: 1000 - 1200 (*provisional, TBC April 16*), chapter 5
+7. Wed May 27: 1000 - 1200 (*provisional, TBC April 16*), chapter 6